 The Tuscany Region and Trenitalia (FS Italiane Group) have signed an agreement to improve rail service for commuters with 100 new convoys, new technology and additional comfort.
-The renewal and extension of the Trenitalia transportation contract will invest 1.4 billion euros.
+The renewal and extension of the Trenitalia transportation contract includes an investment of 1.4 billion euros.

 The new trains will be equipped with WiFi onboard, video surveillance cameras, more comfortable furnishings, bigger luggage racks, and electrical outlets.
 The trains will have easier access for people with disabilities and practical for those who use bikes.
 They will also make an important contribution to environmental sustainability with 30% less energy consumption and recyclable materials.
 It is estimated that by 2024 the entire regional fleet will be accessible for those with reduced mobility and that 90% of the additional 100 trains of the latest generation will enter into service.

-Twenty-nine double deck “Rock” trains have been ordered for 14 of Tuscany’s regional lines as well as 25 electric trains (including six with the capacity of traveling at 200 km — 124 miles –per hour.
-Also being built are 44 hybrids that are equipped with a diesel engine (designed for electrified lines with batteries and non-electrified lines).
+Twenty-nine double deck “Rock” trains have been ordered for 14 of Tuscany’s regional lines as well as 25 electric trains (including six with the capacity of traveling at 200 km — 124 miles — per hour).

-Trenitalia aims to improve the quality of the train service, the comfort of the vehicles and the effectiveness of maintenance.
-Ticket fees will not be adjusted except for annual inflation.
+On the company’s part, the goal to is improve the quality of the train service, the comfort of the vehicles and the effectiveness of maintenance.
+Ticket fees will not be adjusted except to take into account the annual rate of inflation.

 To read more in Italian, visit Florence’s La Repubblica news site. (mary filatova)